 i.
 I’ve been seeing a lot of images from Rebecca Harper’s exhibition Chameleon popping up on my Instagram feed.
 Harper makes large-scale paintings of believable, everyday events (comprised of fictional and real reference material).
 Unfortunately I won’t be able to visit (it’s in Cornwall) but it’s exciting to see someone painting everyday scenes and getting a lot of critical acclaim for it.

-“I believe that art and life are synchronised, that we learn about life and its events by discovering ourselves, and that equally we learn about ourselves after having endured life,” says London born and based painter Rebecca Harper “My works are… a reflection of the time we are living in”
+‘I believe that art and life are synchronised, that we learn about life and its events by discovering ourselves, and that equally we learn about ourselves after having endured life… my works are a reflection of the time we are living in.’ - Rebecca Harper

-Whilst the subjects are personal, I want them to be familiar to anyone.
-I use a dictionary of colour combinations as I find the limitation a useful aid in keeping the figures from becoming heavy and overworked.
-Bare feet, hands doing gentle tasks: absorbed figures who are comfortable in the close presence of the other subjects.
-I like the bodies to fill the canvas and feel at ease with each other.
+Whilst the subjects are personal, I want them to be familiar to anyone… absorbed figures who are comfortable in the close presence of the other subjects.
+I like the bodies to fill the canvas and feel at ease with each other.’

 iii.
 After a busy week I managed to get into the print studio at school this weekend.
 I began making monotypes but after a while got frustrated with my attempts as I could not get the press/ink/paper to work properly.
 I then grabbed a spare bit of lino and created the print below from a small sketchbook drawing.
 I’m really pleased with it and am excited about the possibilities of introducing relief printing into my final exhibition and continuing practice.